Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 My favourite is their beef.

-but I got the chicken and mushroom.
+But I got the chicken and mushroom.

 Okay.

-Which was very good.
+Which is very good.

-They sell that every day.
+They sell it every day.

-I mean, I don't know what beef stroganoff is,
+I mean, I don't know what beef stroganoff is, but it's a great name.

 Sounds fun to say, isn't it?